smartexpert/fastjinja2templates/README.md

 - Convenient debugging tools for quickly identifying and resolving issues with templates, such as incorrect template paths or undefined functions or variables.
 - The ability to globally inject custom functions into Jinja2 templates, making it easy to reuse common code across your templates.
 - The option to customize the error template, allowing you to provide a consistent experience for your users when errors occur.
+- The ability to create dynamically generated links within Jinja templates using the url_for method of the FastAPI request object, along with the include_query_parameters method of the startlette.datastructures.URL class.
+This allows you to easily create links using route names, path parameters, and query parameters.

 With fastjinja2templates, you can easily add dynamic content to your FastAPI applications using Jinja templates.
 It makes template management simple and helps you provide a seamless user experience even in the face of errors.